dogle-scottlogic/big-data/cassandra-vs-mariadb/blogoutline.md

 | QUORUM            | Must be written to (replication factor/2)+1 replica nodes | Returns the response when (replication factor/2)+1 nodes have responded |
 | ALL               | Must be written to all replica nodes | Returns the response once all replica nodes have responded |

 There are other consistency levels that are data centre aware which we did not look at as we just had a single cluster.
 The less strict the consistency level is the higher the availability of the system will be but there will be a greater chance of stale data being read.
 For example a write operation with consistency of ANY can succeed even if none of the replica nodes are available but it will not be possible to read that data until the nodes are available again.
 The higher consistency levels provide a higher likelihood of the data being up to date but they have lower availability.
-For example with the consistency of ALL if any of the replica nodes do not respond then the operation will not succeed. **Fig 3** show the performance of the different consitency levels in a 5 node cluster with a replication factor of 3.
+For example with the consistency of ALL if any of the replica nodes do not respond then the operation will not succeed. **Fig 3** show the performance of the different consistency levels in a 5 node cluster with a replication factor of 3.
 As might be expected the general trend is that the higher consistency levels take slightly longer to be processed.

 **Fig 3**
 ![](https://drive.google.com/open?id=0B65w2mgTevTpcE9TcDJzS2I3elk "Response times for different Cassandra consistency levels")